 Our revenue is generated primarily from providing business process outsourcing services.
 We have two reportable segments for financial statement reporting purposes - WNS Global BPO and WNS Auto Claims BPO.
-In our WNS Auto Claims BPO segment, we provide both "fault" and "non fault" repairs.
+In our WNS Auto Claims BPO segment, we provide both "fault" and "non-fault" repairs.
 For "fault" repairs, we provide claims handling and accident management services, where we arrange for automobile repairs through a network of third party repair centers.
 In our accident management services, we act as the principal in our dealings with the third party repair centers and our clients.
 The amounts we invoice to our clients for payments made by us to third party repair centers is reported as revenue.
 Since we wholly subcontract the repairs to the repair centers, we evaluate our financial performance based on revenue less repair payments to third party repair centers which is a non-GAAP measure.
-We believe that revenue less repair payments for "fault" repairs reflects more accurately the value addition of the business process outsourcing services that we directly provide to our clients.
-For "non fault" repairs, revenue including repair payments is used as a primary measure to allocate resources and measure operating performance.
-As we provide a consolidated suite of accident management services including credit hire and credit repair for our "non fault" repairs business, we believe that measurement of that line of business has to be on a basis that includes repair payments in revenue.
+We believe that revenue less repair payments for "fault" repairs, revenue including repair payments is used as a primary measure to allocate resources and measure operating performance.
+As we provide a consolidated suite of accident management services including credit hire and credit repair for our "non-fault" repairs business, we believe that measurement of that line of business has to be on a basis that includes repair payments in revenue.
 Revenue less repair payments is a non-GAAP measure which is calculated as revenue less payments to repair centers.
 The presentation of this non-GAAP information is not meant to be considered in isolation or as a substitute for our financial results prepared in accordance with US GAAP.
 Our revenue less repair payments may not be comparable to similarly titled measures reported by other companies due to potential differences in the method of calculation.